odow/SDDP.jl/docs/src/tutorial/06_warnings.md

-# Basics VI: words of warning
+# Basic VI: words of warning

 SDDP is a powerful solution technique for multistage stochastic programming.
 However, there are a number of subtle things to be aware of before creating